This article covers the following: |

 -

-The below image depicts that the text has been modified to show the value of the variable ‘firstName’ as a form of salutation to a logged-in user.
+To show the value of the variable ‘firstName’ as a form of salutation to a logged-in user.

 Inserting a Variable Using the Edit HTML Operation